Financial Planning and Wealth Management working with lawyers

 The Issue

-Clients who have no dependents but substantial wealth built up may also have very specific intentions as to how they spend their accumulated wealth during their lifetime but also what happens to the remainder of it when they come to pass away
+Clients with no dependents but substantial wealth who have specific intentions for their wealth during their lifetime and after they pass away.

 What we did for the client

-A referral to a local solicitor meant that they were able to draw up a specific charitable trust arrangement
+A referral to a local solicitor meant they were able to draw up a specific charitable trust arrangement.

 Result